-In the event all funds on hand came from the debtor’s post-petition wages, and no objection was filed within 7 days of the filing of the Notice, the chapter 13 trustee shall promptly disburse the funds on hand to the debtor.
+In the event all funds on hand came from the debtor’s post-petition wages, and no objection was filed within seven days of the filing of the Notice, the chapter 13 trustee shall promptly disburse the funds on hand to the debtor.

-In the event the funds on hand came, in part or whole, from a source other than the debtor’s post-petition wages, and no objection was filed within 7 days of the service of the Notice, the chapter 13 trustee shall promptly disburse the funds on hand in the manner set forth in the Notice.
+In the event the funds on hand came, in full or in part, from a source other than the debtor’s post-petition wages, and no objection was filed within seven days of the service of the Notice, the chapter 13 trustee shall promptly disburse the funds on hand in the manner set forth in the Notice.

 In the event an objection to the Notice is filed, the chapter 13 trustee shall not disburse the funds on hand until the Court enters an order adjudicating the objection and specifying how the funds are to be disbursed.

 Vt.
-LBR 1020-1.
-Designation of Small Business Cases in Chapter 11.

-Effect of Designation.

-Small business cases will proceed in an expedited manner as set forth in the Bankruptcy Code.
-See 11 U.S.C. §§ 1116, 1121(e), 1125(f), and 1129(e).

-Rescission of Designation.

-Any party in interest or the United States trustee may file a motion requesting that the Court rescind a chapter 11 small business case designation at any time during the pendency of the case.
-See Fed.
-R. Bankr.
-P. 1020(a).
-For cause, the Court may at any time, with or without motion or notice, order that a chapter 11 small business designation be rescinded.

-Vt.
 LBR 1072-1.
 Location of Court Hearings and Where to File Documents.

 Hearing Location.

-The Court will convene hearings in both Rutland, Vermont and Burlington, Vermont at least once each month.
-Movants must schedule hearings in the location where the first meeting of creditors is scheduled, unless otherwise agreed to by the interested parties or due to exigent circumstances as determined by the Court.
-All hearing notices must specify the location of the hearing.
+The Court will convene hearings in both Rutland and Burlington, Vermont, at least once each month, at which attorneys and parties may appear remotely under certain circumstances.
+Movants must schedule hearings in the location where the first meeting of creditors is scheduled, unless the interested parties agree otherwise or the movant demonstrates exigent circumstances warrant a change in location.
+All hearing notices must specify the location of the hearing and the circumstances under which attorneys and parties may attend remotely.
 See Vt.
 LBR 9013-2(c)(2).

 Filing Location.

 Except by leave of the Court or a showing of exigent circumstances, any non-electronic documents filed in connection with a hearing must be filed with the Clerk, regardless of where the hearing is to be held.
-Non-electric filings may be sent via first-class mail to: U.S. Bankruptcy Court, P.O.
-Box 1663, Burlington, Vermont 05402-1663 or hand delivered to either the U.S Bankruptcy Court, 11 Elmwood Avenue, 2nd.
-Floor, Burlington, Vermont or U.S. Bankruptcy Court 151 West Street, 2nd Floor, Rutland, Vermont.
+Non-electronic filings may be sent via first-class mail to the U.S. Bankruptcy Court, P.O.
+Box 1663, Burlington, Vermont 05402-1663 or hand-delivered to either the U.S Bankruptcy Court, 11 Elmwood Avenue, 2nd floor, Burlington, Vermont, 05401, or the U.S. Bankruptcy Court, 151 West Street, 2nd floor, Rutland, Vermont, 05701.

 PART II - OFFICERS AND ADMINISTRATION; NOTICES; MEETINGS; EXAMINATIONS; ELECTIONS; ATTORNEYS AND ACCOUNTANTS